European Banking Federation

 25 Jun 2021

-Their ask — The organization requests that enhanced data portability rights extend beyond IoT devices to all sectors including telecommunications, utilities, e-commerce, and mobility services.
+Message — The organization requests that enhanced data portability rights extend beyond IoT devices to all sectors including telecommunications, utilities, e-commerce, and mobility services.
 They argue the current narrow scope creates market asymmetries and barriers.123

-How it helps them — This would allow banks to leverage existing PSD2 interfaces and expand services like green financing and personalized financial advice.45
+Why — This would allow banks to leverage existing PSD2 interfaces and expand services like green financing and personalized financial advice.45

-Who loses — Other sectors excluded from standard-setting would face technical barriers and competitive disadvantages in data sharing.6
+Impact — Other sectors excluded from standard-setting would face technical barriers and competitive disadvantages in data sharing.6

 Meeting with Andrea Beltramello (Cabinet of Executive Vice-President Valdis Dombrovskis) and Copenhagen Economics